henrythemes/jekyll-bootstrap-theme/Metagenomics/1511/tutorials/scg_part3.md

 You should now see 2 files per dataset, a forward fastq file ```_R1_001.fastq``` and its reverse ```_R2_001.fastq```

-Later in some commands we use the variable *sample*, those commands set this variable.
+Later in some commands we use the variables *sample* and *merge*, the following commands set those variables.
 We will also load the softwares we need to work.
 **In case you loose your connection, you will need to redo this step again.**